- Home

 Cost Sharing

-In order for contributions to be considered a part of the university’s cost sharing commitment, they must meet all of the following criteria:
+In order for contributions to be considered a part of the university’s cost sharing commitment, they must meet all the following criteria:

 - Are not included as contributions for any other external award;